michaelcale/books/books/go/0060-pointers/000-index.md

 ---
 Go has pointers, like C++.
 A pointer to a variable is the address of that variable in memory.

-Unlike C++, Go doesn't allow pointer arithmetic i.e. you can't add or substract from pointers.
+Unlike C++, Go doesn't allow pointer arithmetic.
+You can't add or substract from pointers.

 A [zero value](29) of a pointer is `nil`.